boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 * Whether the measurements ("assessed property" per {{?RFC9473}}) reflect actual network conditions or severely diverge.
 * The availability of the network signals at the first place: it is unlikely that all networks will support sending the signals.
 Deployment incentives at the network may vary.
 * The host support may be variable.

+Applications that don't support (embedded) bandwidth measurement schemes will be enriched with the NRLP signals as this will be exposed by an OS API.

+## Host OS

+TBC.

 # Security Considerations